Human cannibalism: Cultivated human meat

 Marco Locarno, on the other hand, argues that the consumption of cultivated human meat should be forbidden.
 He writes that, from a deontological standpoint, treating human tissue as food would be degrading for both the donor and humanity as a whole, since "eating implies superiority over the object eaten" and eating this tissue would deny its specific humanness, treating it as not essentially different from other food.
 He admits that, when taking a consequentialist/utilitarian standpoint instead, eating cultivated human meat seems acceptable as long as the donor had consented to this, but continues that even from this standpoint it should be forbidden because of possible negative consequences.
 Among these he sees the risk that if people discover they like the taste, some might develop a curiosity or even a craving for "natural" human meat, possibly causing some to engage in harmful acts such as stealing corpses or even killing others to eat them.
 Another risk he sees is the possible emergence of a "black market" in cultivated human meat from nonconsenting donors.

 In a 2024 British survey, 88% of the respondents said that the commercial production of cultivated human meat should be forbidden – a higher ratio than for any animal species included in the survey.
 On the other hand, when questioned whether they would try such meat "it were legally allowed and commercially available", 20% of the respondents said they would, for reasons such as curiosity.
 This constituted a considerable fraction of the 26% willing to try cultivated animal meat.
-Women and young people (below 25) were more inclined to try human meat than men and older persons.
+Men and young people (below 25) were more inclined to try human meat than women and older persons.

 History

+A German map published in 1893 depicting the distribution of human cannibalism as seen by the publishers.

+areas thought to still be "fully" cannibalistic at that time; areas considered formerly or rarely cannibalistic.

-There is archaeological evidence that cannibalism has been practised for at least hundreds of thousands of years by early Homo sapiens and archaic hominins.
+There is archaeological evidence that cannibalism has been practised for at least hundreds of thousands of years by early Homo sapiens and archaic hominins, including Homo erectus.

 Among modern humans, cannibalism has been practised by various groups.
 An incomplete list of cases where it is documented to have occurred in institutionalized form includes prehistoric and early modern Europe, South America, Mesoamerica, Iroquoian peoples in North America, parts of Western and Central Africa, China and Sumatra, among pre-contact Aboriginal Australians, among Māori in New Zealand, on some other Polynesian islands as well as in New Guinea, the Solomon Islands, and Fiji.
 Evidence of cannibalism has also been found in ruins associated with the Ancestral Puebloans, at Cowboy Wash in the Southwestern United States.

 After World War I, institutionalized cannibalism has become very rare, but cases were still reported during times of famine.
 Occasional cannibal acts committed by individual criminals also are documented throughout the 20th and 21st centuries.